 "Then do as you will with me!" cried the king.
 "Put me into a cage and take me back with you.
-I shall at least be
+I shall at least be safe there for the five years that are to be endured."

 "But," said the enchanter, "can you remain five years in so undignified a position?
 And you have enemies who will assuredly seize on your kingdom."